shopware5/devdocs/source/blog/_posts/2016-03-09-managing-ant-complexities.md

 7. echo "Installation done"
 ```

 And have to map it to the buildfile.
-I just put the comments in the codeblock below, to remove the noise.
+I just put the comments in the code block below, to remove the noise.
 Let's see how fast this can be matched up:

 ```
 <project name="Enterprise Dashboard" basedir="../">